FAQ’s

 What do doulas get paid?

 It varies.
 There are doulas who charge $600 a birth (usually when they are newer) and those who charge $2800 a birth.
 I even know of some charging $5000 but that typically includes other services like chiropractic or acupuncture.
-It is dependent on your level of experience, the area you live in, and your desire to keep labor support financially accessible weighed against your family’s need for income.
-Although it is not required, most doulas who are starting out offer their services on a voluntary basis or at a low cost – perhaps just enough to cover food, parking, transportation and childcare.
+It is dependent on your level of experience, the area you live in, and your desire to keep labor support financially accessible, weighed against your family’s need for income.
+Although it is not required, most doulas who are starting out offer their services on a voluntary basis or at a lower cost – perhaps just enough to cover food, parking, transportation and childcare.
 I personally recommend charging something if at all possible.
 This helps ensure that you will be called at 2am so that the person in labor doesn’t worry about bothering you.
 They paid for your service and have the freedom and permission to use it no matter what the time.

 What books and links do you suggest?